Bellfalasch/Bobby-CMS/README.md

     			);

 After this you can call the generateField-function for each array in the variable `$PAGE_form`.
 This will be made better in the future.
-The validation is automatically generated when you post the page =)
+The validation is automatically generated when you post the page so that you do not have to worry about =)

     foreach ($PAGE_form as $field) {
     	generateField($field);